 “Yes, it is,” said she of the sour puss and apparent need for control.

 “Ma’am, your bag looks like it’s too wide to fit.
 It has to fit within the parameters of the carry on size check over here, please.”

 Now, I get it.
-I’m pint sized and maybe my regulation 14 x 22 x 9 bag just LOOKS much bigger because I’m so small in comparison.
+I’m a pint sized 4’6″ and maybe my regulation 14 x 22 x 9 bag just LOOKS much bigger because I’m so small in comparison.
 You know, forced perspective.
 But OK fine, let’s go do what you insist we gotta do…

 So we move over 3 feet to the right, and she slowly and carefully put my bag into the size checker.
 Of course, once again, it didn’t fit all the way in because, just like last time, my pillow was in it and puffed the bag out.
 If you push it at all, it slides right in.
 But if you do little more than try to gently lay it on top of the size checker, of course it won’t fit.